The American Constitution - HIS 303

 Susan Perlis Marx is the author (1996) of Victim Recantation in Child Sexual Abuse Cases: The Prosecutors Role in Prevention.
 Based on the story of an actual family case study, she digs into the reality of why children of sexual abuse recant, and how this creates possible problems regarding the childs safety, as well as the ability of CPS and the criminal justice system to do their jobs.
 The main recommendations were made based on one story that is typical, and although the author acknowledges in the Notes after the Conclusion that recantation can also occur out of false allegations, she says it is rare.
 The latter, as a possibility, was not covered in her study, and it is now obvious, based on cases like the one this author discussed above, that such studies on false accusations should be more thoroughly investigated using the scientific method instead of bias or ignoring of the facts.
 Just because someone is accused does not make them guilty, as evidence by CPSs two-thirds dropped cases due to a lack of evidence.

-Morin (2006) wrote Risk Assessment in Child Sexual Abuse Cases.
+Levenson and Morin (2006) wrote Risk Assessment in Child Sexual Abuse Cases.
 Risk assessment models in CPS (Child Protective

 Services) have not been proven as effective mistreatment predictors, especially concerning